daryakoval/Optimization_Project/README.md

 Where:
 * L is the set of all candidate locations
-* cost_j is the cost of placing a station at location j (constant STATION_COST in our code)
+* cost_j is the cost of placing a station at location j (cost_j is the cost of placing a station at location j (each station location has a different cost ranging from 80% to 150% of the BASE_STATION_COST in our code))
 * x_j is the binary decision variable for location j

 #### 2. Coverage Constraint